 In some cases, a CT scan may still be done if the benefits greatly outweigh the risks.
 For example, it can be more risky to not have the exam if your doctor thinks you might have cancer.

 The most common type of contrast given into a vein contains iodine.
 If a person with an iodine allergy is given this type of contrast, nausea, sneezing, vomiting, itching, or hives may occur.
 In rare cases, the dye can cause a life-threatening allergic response called anaphylaxis.
 If you have any trouble breathing during the test, you should notify the scanner operator immediately.
 Scanners come with an intercom and speakers, so the operator can hear you at all times.

 In people with kidney problems, the dye may have harmful effects on the kidneys.
-In these situations, special steps may be taken to make the CT scan safer.
+In these situations, special steps may be taken to make the contrast dye safer to use.

 Gotway MB, Panse PM, Gruden JF, Elicker BM.
 Thoracic radiology.
 In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 18.